oracle/terraform-provider-oci/website/docs/d/core_cross_connect_status.html.markdown

 ---

 # Data Source: oci_core_cross_connect_status
-The CrossConnectStatus data source provides details about a specific CrossConnectStatus
+The `oci_core_cross_connect_status` data source provides details about a specific CrossConnectStatus

 Gets the status of the specified cross-connect.